eclipse-edc/MinimumViableDataspace/system-tests/README.md

 The script will perform these essential steps:

-- generate asymmetric keypairs for every dataspace participant and the registration service
+- generate asymmetric key pairs for every dataspace participant and the registration service
 - create a Terraform backend configuration
 - create a Terraform variable file (`*.tfvars)
 - initialize and run Terraform (this creates the infra)